cshenton/normal-comparison/README.md

 - VI Strugges to converge on scale parameter
 - Sampling methods don't seem to work

-I really like the high level design of edward's API.
-So it was unfortunate that the estimated scale parameter varied so much from run to run.
-This is as compared to the ADVI routine in PyMC3, which produced mean estimates of the scale parameter within 0.01 of eachother from run to run.
+I really like the high level design of Edward's API.
+Keeping track of the computational graph implicitly, rather than having to explicitly use a model context manager like PyMC3 is a nice touch.

+Out of the box, Edward's KLqp algorithm tends to vary around the correct scale parameter rather than strictly converging to it, at least as compared to PyMC3's ADVI algorithm.

 The linear and mixed effects regression examples on the project's website simply omit uncertainty in the scale parameter, so do not have this issue.